ivorysillegalss/svrap/README.md

 ## Notes
 - If `attention_probs.csv` is missing, C++ falls back to nearest-neighbor init.
 - Output text is ASCII-only to avoid console encoding issues on Windows.
+- **Entropy filtering**: The tabu search now focuses on high-uncertainty nodes identified by entropy calculation.
+This reduces wasted search effort on nodes where the policy network already has high confidence about their state (ASSIGN/ROUTE/LOSS).
+The entropy threshold can be adjusted in `main.cpp` (line ~132).

 ---